build-on-aws/bedrock-agents-infer-models/README.md

 ![Diagram](images/2b.png)

 - Create a new Serverless project with a Python template.
-In your terminal, run: cd infer-models Then run serverless
+In your terminal, run the commands: **cd infer-models**, then run **serverless**
 ![Diagram](images/2c.png)

 - This will start the Serverless Framework's interactive project creation process..
 You'll be prompted with several options: Choose "Create new Serverless app".
 Select the "aws-python3" template and provide "infer-models" as the name for your project.